French Indochina: 1920s

 As French Indochina was supposed to be a self-financed colonie d'exploitation économique (colony of economic exploitation) most of its budget during this period was financed through revenue collection, taxes on the local populations, and consumption quotas for monopolised goods such as opium, salt, and alcohol.
 In 1920 44% of the French Indochinese government budget came from opium, salt, and alcohol alone.

 During the 1920s France allowed more Vietnamese to enter Metropolitan France for both studying and work purposes.
 Both legal and illegal immigrants entered France from French Indochina working various types of jobs, such as sailors, photographers, cooks, restaurant and shop owners and manual labourers.
 In France many Vietnamese immigrants and their organisations aligned themselves with the French Communist Party (PCF) who promised to represent them both in legal and political matters.
 As returnees from France were more skilled and spoke fluent French the French colonists in Indochina would hire them to perform better paying jobs and often brought ideas of the successful Bolshevik Revolution in Russia.
 In provinces like Thanh Hoá, Nghệ An, and Hà Tĩnh where around twenty thousand returnees lived pro-Bolshevik activities would increase during this decade and this region saw the creation of many pro-Bolshevik parties.

 A number of Vietnamese men would serve in occupied parts of Weimar era Germany after the war.
-Seeing how devastated Germany was and how the French treated the German inhabitants of the occupied regions some Vietnamese soldiers would empathise with the German people.
+Seeing how the French treated the German inhabitants of the occupied regions, some Vietnamese soldiers would empathise with the German people.
 Official reports on the French Occupation of the Rhineland summarised the contents of the letters written by the soldiers during that period this way: "The French oppress the Germans in the same way they have the Annamites [sic]."

-After the Great War former governor-general Albert Sarraut became the French Minister of the Colonies, Sarraut was the architect of the collaboration Franco-annamite which characterised French colonial policy during the interwar period.
+After the Great War former governor-general Albert Sarraut became the French minister of the colonies, Sarraut was the architect of the collaboration Franco-annamite which characterised French colonial policy during the interwar period.
 Regarding the internal security of the French apparatus in the Far East Sarraut stated "I have always estimated that Indochina must be protected against the effects of a revolutionary propaganda that I have never underestimated, by carrying out a double action, one political, the other repressive." indicating that he saw repressing subversive elements as paramount to the continued French domination of the region.
 His policies benefited collaborators while they were instrumental in repressing dissidents.
 Sarraut boasted the image of himself as a liberal indigenophile who benefited the indigenous people of French Indochina.